 Tip #6: Have a hoof picking routine and use it every time.

-Move to the left hind foot and position yourself in the same way.
-This time when the horse lifts his foot you can put your left knee under the leg for more support, while continuing to hold the hoof in your left hand.
+- Move to the left hind foot and position yourself in the same way.
+This time when the horse lifts his foot you can put in inside of your left knee/thigh under the horse’s leg (at the cannon bone) for more support, while continuing to hold the hoof in your left hand.
+Pick hoof as described above.
 Once finished gently release leg.

 Extra Horse Grooming Activities